-Continuous testing is performing testing right throughout the software delivery pipeline.
-For this to be successful, continuous testing must be an embedded practice throughout the delivery pipeline rather than an additional time boxed task.
+Continuous testing is when testing is performed throughout the software delivery pipeline.
+For this to be successful, continuous software testing must be an embedded practice throughout the delivery pipeline rather than an additional time boxed task.

 The objective is to complete all coding and testing activities by the end of the delivery pipeline so the software can be shipped.
 The most efficient way of ensuring the quality of every change is to perform static testing of requirements, regression testing as soon as a change is made, and manual testing of the specific change to ensure that it is fit for purpose.

 This cultural shift must be supported throughout the organisation for it to be a success.
-This includes keeping testers involved in all delivery pipeline communications and feedback, and embracing the testing activity which needs to be conducted, to gain confidence in the changes made.
+This includes keeping testers involved in all delivery pipeline communications and feedback and embracing the testing activity which needs to be conducted, to gain confidence in the changes made.